reactiveui/Pharmacist/README.md

 This will generate wrappers only for other included `PackageReference`'s contained within the project file.

 For example if you had a inclusion for `Xamarin.Forms` in the same project that includes Pharmacist it will generate Observable wrappers for the included codes.
-It will not include any `PackageReference` from other projects included via a `ProjectReference`.
+It will not include any child `PackageReference` from other projects included via a `ProjectReference`.
 You can override that functionality by including `<PharmacistGlobalPackages>true</PharmacistGlobalPackages>` in a `PropertyGroup` inside your project.

 Also it will only generate the specified `ProjectReference` and none of it's dependent packages.
-For example for a ProjectReference inclusion of `ReactiveUI`, it will generate dependencies such as `System.Reactive`.
+For example for a ProjectReference inclusion of `ReactiveUI`, it will not generate dependencies such as `System.Reactive`.
+If you want to generate observable wrappers for the dependent NuGet packages you must explicitly include them.

 ### Command Line